mikeizbicki/cmc-csci046/hw1/git.md

 This tutorial will walk you through how basic unix and git commands work.
 You should complete this tutorial by typing all commands within code blocks into your terminal.

+You're strongly encouraged to work with the other students near you during this tutorial.
+In the travis section of this homework assignment, you'll need to collaborate with 5 other students.

 ## Creating your first repo

 Create a folder named `firstrepo` and `cd` into it: